 Share Your Plan, Not Your Secrets

 Tell a trusted friend your exact route, where you will stop each night, and when you plan to check in.
 Share a Google Map or a simple text.
-Don’t share live reports on public social media.
+Do not share live reports on public social media.
 Wait to post the stories until after you get there.

 Sleep Reservations Matter

 You should book the first two nights before you leave.
-When you know you have a bed waiting for you, you don’t have to accept sketchy offers at dusk when you’re tired from the day.
+When you know you have a bed waiting for you, you do not have to accept sketchy offers at dusk when you are tired from the day.

 Car Prep Checklist